 Are Blank Messages Annoying?
 The Etiquette of Invisible Text

-The Fine Line of the Ghost Message
+The Fine Line of the Blank-Looking Message

 When you send an empty message on Discord or WhatsApp, you are triggering a push notification.
 You are forcing the recipient’s phone to vibrate, pulling their attention away from the real world, only to show them absolutely nothing.